mcveat/cheers-szjug/README.md

 6. Introduce endpoint exposing websocket
   * Put line `GET /socket controllers.Application.socket` in the `conf/routes` file
   * Consult changes in `app/controllers/Application.scala`
-    * `import scala.concurrent.ExecutionContext.Implicits.global` brings thread execution context into scope, it is used by `Concurrent.broadcast`
     * `Request` case class defines the structure of expected client request
     * `Cheer` case class defines the object sent to clients connected to websocket
     * Pair of format definitions allow us to transform between json and case class representations